glacambre/firenvim/README.md

 ## Configuring the browser addon behavior

+You can configure the keybinding to manually trigger Firenvim (`<C-e>` by default) in [the shortcuts menu in `about://addons`](https://support.mozilla.org/en-US/kb/manage-extension-shortcuts-firefox) on Firefox, or in `chrome://extensions/shortcuts` on Chrome.

-Firenvim is configured by creating a variable named `g:firenvim_config` in your init.vim.
+The rest of Firenvim is configured by creating a variable named `g:firenvim_config` in your init.vim.
 This variable is a dictionary containing the key "localSettings". `g:firenvim_config["localSettings"]` is a dictionary the keys of which have to be a Javascript pattern matching a URL and the values of which are dictionaries containing settings that apply for all URLs matched by the Javascript pattern.
 When multiple patterns match a same URL, the pattern with the highest "priority" value is used.

 Here's an example `g:firenvim_config` that matches the default configuration:
 ```